John Sparrow David Thompson

-Sir John Sparrow David Thompson (November 10, 1845 – December 12, 1894) was a Canadian lawyer, judge and politician who served as the fourth prime minister of Canada from 1892 until his death in 1894.
+Sir John Sparrow David Thompson (November 10, 1845 – December 12, 1894) was the fourth prime minister of Canada, serving from 1892 until his death in 1894.
 He had previously been fifth premier of Nova Scotia for a brief period in 1882.
-He is the only post-Confederation provincial premier to become prime minister, As of 2025.
+He is the only post-Confederation provincial premier to become prime minister, As of 2026.

 Thompson was born in Halifax, Nova Scotia.
 He trained as a lawyer and was called to the bar in 1865.
 Thompson was elected to the Nova Scotia House of Assembly in 1877 as a representative of the Conservative Party.
 He became the provincial attorney general the following year, in Simon Holmes's government, and replaced Holmes as premier in 1882.
 However, he served for only two months before losing the 1882 general election to the Liberal Party.
 After losing the premiership, he accepted an appointment to the Nova Scotia Supreme Court.

 In 1885, Thompson entered federal politics at the personal request of Prime Minister John A. Macdonald, becoming Minister of Justice.
 In that role he was the driving force behind the enactment of the Criminal Code.
 Thompson became prime minister in 1892, following the retirement of John Abbott.
 He was the first Roman Catholic to hold the position.
 On a trip to England in 1894, Thompson unexpectedly suffered a heart attack and died, aged 49.
 He is only the second Canadian prime minister to have died in office, after John A. Macdonald.

 Early years

 Born in Halifax, Nova Scotia, to John Sparrow Thompson and Charlotte Pottinger, he was of Irish and Scottish descent.
 Some sources say he was born on November 10, 1845, though others say 1844.
 Thompson married Annie Affleck (1842–1913) in 1870.
 Annie Thompson was strong-willed and had the same kind of spirit that had driven Agnes Macdonald (another prime minister's wife) to ride the cowcatcher of a Canadian Pacific Railway train through the British Columbia mountains.
 During their courtship, Thompson was forced to write love letters in shorthand because of his soon-to-be wife's disapproving parents.
-A daughter, Annie, died at 1, while youngest son David lived to be 2.
-Two other children died at birth, the Thompsons had five children survive childhood.
+A daughter, Annie, died at 1, while youngest son David lived to be 2; two other children also died at birth, with five children surviving to adulthood.

 Law, politics, and professorship

-Thompson was called to the Nova Scotia Bar in July 1865, and from 1878 to 1882, he served as Attorney General in the provincial government of Simon H. Holmes.
+Thompson was called to the Nova Scotia Bar in July 1865, and from 1878 to 1882, he served as attorney general in the provincial government of Simon H. Holmes.
 He briefly held the office of Nova Scotia premier in 1882, but his government was defeated in that year's election.
 Thompson was always a reluctant politician.

-After his resignation from government, Thompson was immediately appointed to the Nova Scotia Supreme Court by the Prime Minister Macdonald.
+After his resignation from government, Thompson was immediately appointed to the Nova Scotia Supreme Court by the prime minister, Macdonald.
 In this role, he was instrumental in founding the Dalhousie Law School in 1883.
 He taught law courses at Dalhousie in its early years.